Oil Rises to Six-Month High on Hopes of Supplies Falling

 ADVERTISEMENT

+The American Petroleum Institute, an industry group, said late Tuesday that its own data for the week showed a 519,000-barrel increase in crude supplies, a 5.8 million-barrel decrease in gasoline stocks and a 4.9 million-barrel decline in distillate inventories, according to a market participant.

-At the same time, demand trends have largely underpinned higher crude prices.
-Asian demand in particular has been strong, with crude flows to India rising to a new high last month, at 4.6 million barrels a day, according to Kpler.
-Analysts at consultancy JBC Energy predict "even higher imports" in the last months of the year.
+Meanwhile, demand trends have largely underpinned higher crude prices.
+Asian demand in particular has been strong, with crude flows to India rising to a high last month, at 4.6 million barrels a day, according to oil-tracking company Kpler.
+Analysts at consulting firm JBC Energy predict higher imports in the last months of the year.

 Summer Said contributed to this article.